Canton, CT

 Canton is best known for Collinsville, once a global center of axe and tool making.
 The town’s industrial heritage gives it a distinctive place in Connecticut’s history.
 It is also celebrated for its recreational opportunities on the Farmington River and its thriving arts scene, especially in Collinsville’s converted factory spaces.
 These claims to fame make Canton both a place of pride for residents and an attractive stop for visitors.

 Like much of Connecticut, Canton experiences four distinct seasons.
 Winters are cold and snowy, with temperatures often dipping into the teens and single digits.
 Summers are warm and humid, requiring dependable air conditioning.
 Spring and fall bring transitional weather with sudden changes in temperature.
-These patterns put strain on heating and cooling systems, and three issues stand out for homeowners:
+These patterns put strain on heating and cooling systems, and three issues stand out for homeowners, which Valley Air Conditioning & Heating, LLC helps improve comfort and efficiency with services that enhance indoor air quality for healthier living:

 - Frozen pipes in older homes: Historic houses in Collinsville and Canton Center often struggle with drafts and insufficient insulation, increasing the risk of winter plumbing damage.